Odedba/MALWHERE/README.md

 IMPORTANT:

-In order to run this application, root directory must contain the ".problem" file which holds the information needed to Create the model for the support vector machine.
+In order to run this application the root directory must contain the ".problem" file which holds the information needed to Create the model by the support vector machine.
 If you wish to create your own ".problem" using a new training set of JavaScript files, delete the existing ".problem" file and add the following to the root directory:
 - A directory named "training" with 3 sub directories: "benign_set", "malicious_set", and "suspicious_set".
 - The "benign_set" directory should contain all JavaScript example files that are known to be benign.